suhyeok-jang/FT-CADIS/README.md

 # Confidence-aware Denoised Fine-tuning of Off-the-shelf Models for Certified Robustness

-This repository contains code for the paper "Confidence-aware Denoised Fine-tuning of Off-the-shelf Models for Certified Robustness" by Suhyeok Jang, Seojin Kim, Jinwoo Shin and Jongheon Jeong.
+This repository contains code for the paper "Confidence-aware Denoised Fine-tuning of Off-the-shelf Models for Certified Robustness"

 <b>TL;DR:</b>  *Enhancing the certified robustness of the smoothed classifier by fine-tuning the off-the-shelf model on selectively chosen denoised images.*